Technorely/tendermint/docs/app-dev/app-development.md

 every block.
 This copy is necessary to track transitions made by a sequence of CheckTx requests before they are included in a block.
 When a block is committed, the application must ensure to reset the mempool state to the latest committed state.
-Tendermint Core will then filter through all transactions in the mempool, removing any that were included in the block, and re-run the rest using CheckTx against the post-Commit mempool state (this behaviour can be turned off with
+Tenderely Core will then filter through all transactions in the mempool, removing any that were included in the block, and re-run the rest using CheckTx against the post-Commit mempool state (this behaviour can be turned off with